OathPros/COMP3/source/patterns/feedback/toasts.rst

 When to Use
 -----------

-Toasts can be used to show messages and offer actions in response to user interaction with an app.
+Toasts can be used to show m    essages and offer actions in response to user interaction with an app.
 One common use for toasts is to show an undo button after a destructive action.

 Toasts are transient and are therefore best suited to communicating individual events, as opposed to ongoing states.
 The latter are better served by :doc:`info bars <info-bars>`.